Dave Hawley: Family man

 Hawley and brother-in-law Frank White were avid record collectors, frequently visiting Bradley's record shop in Sheffield.
-Son Richard later recalled how "Mum and Dad had a really big record collection and I just used to sit and listen to them and absorb the music – it was like food and it still is....
+Son Richard later recalled how "Mum and Dad had a really big record collection and I just used to sit and listen to them and absorb the music – it was like food and it still is...
 My dad was encouraging in a kind of bleak way.
-He said to me, ‘You don’t want to get to 60 with a voice like yours then look back and think, shit, I didn’t even try’".
+He said to me, 'You don't want to get to 60 with a voice like yours then look back and think, shit, I didn't even try'".

 Latter years

 Hawley retired from the music scene in the late 1970s and worked as a turner at Woodhead Components in Sheffield.

-Hawley and Lynne divorced in 1983, he later living with partner Frieda Schiefermair.
+Hawley and Lynne divorced in 1983, later living with his partner Frieda Schiefermair.

 Hawley died on 7 March 2007 at St Luke's Hospice, aged 64, after a long battle with lung cancer.
 As a tribute, the album cover of son Richard's Lady's Bridge album, on which he was working at the time, and which was released later that same year, featured Richard in Sheffield's Club 60, on the stage where his father, some three decades previously, used to play.
-And following Hawley's death, Richard on occasion also wore his dad's leather jacket on stage, such as on BBC TV's Later... with Jools Holland.
-Twelve years after his death, Richard commemorated his father with the song "My Little Treasures", which featured on his eighth studio album, 'Further'.
+And following Hawley's death, Richard on occasion also wore his father's leather jacket on stage, such as on BBC TV's Later... with Jools Holland.
+Twelve years after his death, Richard commemorated his father with the song "My Little Treasures", which featured on his eighth studio album, Further.